Veris Residential, Inc. (VRE): History, Ownership, Mission, How It Works & Makes Money

 Year Key Event Significance

-2021 Rebranding to Veris Residential Signified the company's complete pivot to a pure-play multifamily REIT focused on sustainability and ESG principles.
+The company is now a different animal, focused on sustainability and high-end residential living.
 You can explore more about the company's purpose here: Mission Statement, Vision, & Core Values of Veris Residential, Inc. (VRE).

 Veris Residential, Inc. (VRE) Ownership Structure